Drug-Free Schools and Communities Act (DFSCA)

 Treatment Options

 A variety of resources exist for alcohol and other drug prevention education, counseling, and referral.
 For detailed information concerning these resources available from the university and community agencies, students may contact the RISE Center by calling 940-565-3177 or visiting Chestnut Hall 301.
-You can also contact the Meadows Center for Health Resources by calling 940-565-2787 or visiting Chestnut 301.
+You can also contact the Office of Health Promotion by calling 940-565-2787 or visiting Chestnut 301.
 Faculty and staff members may contact the Employee Assistance Program at 1-800-343-3822 or Human Resources at 940-565-4817.

 Individual assessment and counseling for UNT students: